AutomationSolutionz/automationsolutionz.github.io/docs/concepts.md

 **Acceptance Testing** is a type of testing where a system or application is evaluated for its compliance with specified business requirements and whether it meets the criteria for acceptance by stakeholders, typically the end-users or the client.
 The goal is to ensure that the software functions as intended and is ready for deployment and actual use.

+### Alpha Testing

+**Alpha Testing** is a form of *Acceptance Testing* conducted by the internal development team or a select group of testers before the software's release to external users.
+This testing occurs in a controlled environment, often the development or testing environment, and aims to identify and resolve issues before a wider user audience is exposed to the software.
+The testing team, typically consisting of internal employees, focuses on uncovering bugs, assessing overall functionality, and ensuring the software meets specified requirements.
+**Alpha Testing** covers the entire software system, and feedback from this phase is valuable for refining and improving the software's stability before it advances to beta testing and reaches external users.

 ### Accessibility Testing

 **Accessibility Testing** is the process of evaluating a software application or system to ensure that it is accessible and usable by individuals with disabilities, including those with visual, auditory, motor, or cognitive impairments, in accordance with accessibility standards and guidelines.